thierrydrmv/thierrydrmv/README.md

     <br>

   🎓 Graduated in Real Estate Business Technology

-  📚 Currently pursuing a Bachelor’s degree in Software Engineering at Estácio

   🏢 Working as a Freelance Developer

-  🚀 Learning Python, Django, and Pandas
+  🚀 Learning Python, Snowflake, and Airflow

   💡 Passionate about reading, climbing, and music 🎧